umbertocollodel/umbertocollodel/README.md

 👨‍🎓 Ph.D. in International Macroeconomics with a passion for data wrangling and modelling.

-🔬 Worked for the International Monetary Fund and freelancing research assistance in the field of clinical psychology.
+🔬 Research experience at the International Monetary Fund and freelance in the field of clinical psychology.

 🌱 Enjoy learning always something new.
 I just completed an IBM Certification for Data Science in SQL

 📚 Books with a magic realism (Murakami, Garcia Marquez) or a zen theme (Salwater Buddha, anyone?).

 🏊‍♂️ Sport enthusiast.
-I have been a swimmer for the past 9 years and a footballer for most of my youth.
+I love wild swimming, but any sport does it.

-⛰️ If you don't find me, I am in the nature.
+⛰️ If you don't find me, I am unwinding in the nature.

 ### :hammer_and_wrench: Tools I use: